Authgear

 Reference on what the OAuth 2.0 parameter is and how to use it in Authgear SDK.

-The OAuth 2.0 framework includes an optional state parameter.
+The includes an optional state parameter.
 The value of the state parameter can be any random string or number defined by a client application (e.g. a web or mobile that uses Authgear for user authentication) before making an authorization request.
 In fact, the state parameter is added to the authorization URL as a URL query.

 The authorization server (Authgear) will include the value of the state parameter when redirecting the user-agent back to the client application.
 As a result, the client application can retrieve the value of state returned to verify that it is the origin of the authorization request.